egnor/pivid/doc/architecture.md

 random-access maps of all frames currently loaded for each media file.

 The main Pivid update thread creates a _frame loader_ for each media file referenced in the [play script](script.md).
-The update thread periodically informs each frame loader which sections of its file will be needed in th next little while
+The update thread periodically informs each frame loader which sections of its file will be needed in the next little while (typically ~0.2 sec, configurable).
-(typically ~200 milliseconds, but configurable).
 If a jump or loop is coming up, or multiple parts of the same video are visible simultaneously, there may be multiple disjoint sections needed.

 Each frame loader runs a thread which dynamically creates, uses, and deletes media decoders, seeking and reading the file to get frames